Duntroon, Australian Capital Territory: History

 Robert Campbell's property Duntroon was situated on the limestone plains of New South Wales in the area that is now covered by the ACT.

-Given government compensation for the loss of his ship the while under government charter, Robert Campbell, sent James Ainslie to collect 700 sheep from the government flocks at Bathurst and to go southward looking for suitable pasture.
+Campbell was given government compensation in 1825 for the loss of his ship the while under charter to the NSW Governor to shio food from India to the colony.
+Robert Campbell, sent pastoralist James Ainslie to collect 700 sheep from the government flocks at Bathurst and to go southward looking for suitable pasture.

 Ainslie reached the Limestone Plains and selected a site on the slopes above the Molonglo River where the Royal Military College now stands.
-In 1825 Campbell applied for and received his grant, naming it "Duntroon" after the family castle, Duntrune Castle on Loch Crinan in Argyll, Scotland.
+In 1825 Campbell applied for and received his grant, naming his homestead "Duntroon" after the family castle, Duntrune Castle on Loch Crinan in Argyll, Scotland.
 Duntrune Castle on Loch Crinan in Argyll, Scotland was sold to clan Malcolm in 1792, long before this.

 In 1833, Campbell built "Duntroon House" out of stone with wide verandahs.
 In 1862 Robert's son George added a large two-storey extension.
 In its final form the house contained twenty rooms and is a great example of colonial architecture.
 It now serves as the officers' mess for the Royal Military College, Duntroon and is situated in the suburb of Campbell.

 "Duntroon House" was the centre of activity for Campbell's station.
 Gardens were established around the house including many exotic trees and an intricate maze was grown also a conservatory, orchard, vineyard and dairy farm were built in the surrounding area.

 Duntroon was recommended as the site for Australia's Military College by Lord Kitchener, who had been commissioned in 1910 to report on the country's defence needs.
 Initially the government rented Duntroon for two years before obtaining the title to Duntroon and its surrounding 360 acres (1.5 km^{2}) through the creation of the Australian Capital Territory.

 On 27 June 1911 the Royal Military College opened at Duntroon.